 Major and Minor Programs

 The University offers 150 minor programs that students can complete to complement their major field of study.
-Through careful choice of restricted electives, students completing the FWCB can also fulfill the requirements for minors such as Marine Biology, Park and Protected Areas Management, Water Science, Sustainability Sciences, and Forest Ecosystem Management and Conservation.
-FWCB offers a minor which is well-suited to students in many programs, such as Animal Science, ESPM, and Ecology.
+Through careful choice of restricted electives, students completing the FWCB can also fulfill the requirements for minors such as Wildlife Care and Handling, Marine Biology, Park and Protected Areas Management, Water Science, Sustainability Sciences, and Forest Ecosystem Management and Conservation.
+FWCB offers two minors that are well-suited to students in many programs, such as Animal Science, ESPM, and Ecology.

 The Wildlife specialization (.pdf) prepares students for careers in wildlife science, management, and administration; zoo biology; terrestrial ecology; environmental assessment; and education.
 With proper selection of electives, students can meet the education criteria for the Certified Wildlife Biologist designation established by The Wildlife Society, the major professional organization for wildlife scientists and managers in North America.
 Find more information on how to obtain the TWS certification.